michal-harish/graphstream/README.md

 2. LocalLaunch - is for debugging and doesn't actually submit the application to yarn and all streaming and processing happens locally

 ### TODOs
+- Yarn1 < librebind < jprofiler - jvm tuning for faster gc cycle
+- Evicted keys should be also recorded in graphdelta topic so that hbase loader can pick it up and remove the row
 - net.imagini.dxp.graphstream.ingest.AdjacencyListsToGraph
 - Zero copy transitions Kafka Input -> State -> Kafka Output (also currently ByteBuffer.array is used but some buffers may be direct)
 - Edges should not be represented as Map[Vid, EdgeProps] but rather Set[Edge] where Edge object would contain the dest Vid to allow for duplicate connections with different properties